 - 1. Students who fail to achieve full admission after the completion of nine graduate hours will be dismissed from the program. - 2.
 Students who fail to maintain a 2.50 grade point average will be placed on probation and will have one semester to raise the grade point average.
 Following that semester, failure to regain a 2.50 grade point average will result in dismissal from the program. - 3.
-Earning a grade of "D" or "F" in any one class.
+Students who earn a grade of "D" or "F" in any one course may be dismissed from the program based on a recommendation from the Program Coordinator and Dean.